Asking Good Sales Questions Matters

 Afraid of Asking Basic or Challenging Sales Questions?

 But if the question could shed light on the customer’s current situation or potential path forward, it should be asked.
-And, instead of making you appear clueless, it will show that you are engaged, curious and genuinely interested.
+And, instead of making you appear clueless or unprepared, it will show your target buyers that you are engaged, curious, and can provide valuable perspectives and insights.

 Two Tips for Asking Good Sales Questions